Omar-p/learning-notes/spring/integration.md

 ---Josh long--

-IntegrationFlow. from([]) u can originate from an inbounded adapter or GW, which is something that take real event from real world and turn it into a spring boot message, or you can originate it from a channel[pipe between components(an implicit connection)].
+- IntegrationFlow. from([]) u can originate from an inbounded adapter or GW, which is something that take real event from real world and turn it into a spring boot message object, or you can originate it from a channel[pipe between components(an implicit connection)].

-in spring integration flow when u have a component that return null, that also terminate the pipline/flow,.
+- in spring integration flow when u have a component that return null, that also terminate the pipline/flow,.

-conceptually every compnent has another channel that can connect to another things.
+- conceptually every compnent has another channel that can connect to another things.

+- Spring Integration make it's easy to think about messaging in a functional style.
+- u can use a handle method for all operation but it's more expressive to use filter/transform...

+- MessageSource:
+  - your job is to return a new message, when should you return the new message is a separate concern.
+    - there two different sources of data
+      - things you have to ask questions. (poller)
+        - ftp
+      - things that tell you things.
+        - email
 ----events---

 # Events: